nikoschr96/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I'm Nick, I am an Electrical and Computer Engineer.
 I graduated from the Department of Electrical and Computer Engineering at Aristotle University of Thessaloniki in August 2020 with a 7.25/10 GPA.
-My interests include Deep Learning, Computer Vision and System Administration.
+My interests include Deep Learning, Computer Vision and Systems Administration.
 Besides CS, I really like cycling and reading about psychology and philosophy (especially Stoicism).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resume{{< /staticref >}}.